Koha-Community/Koha/README.txt

 2. make
 3. sudo make install
 4. ln -s /usr/share/koha/etc/koha-httpd.conf /etc/apache2/sites-available/koha
+5. a2enmod enable rewrite
-5. a2ensite koha && /etc/init.d/apache2 reload
+6. a2ensite koha && /etc/init.d/apache2 reload
-6. zebrasrv -c /usr/share/koha/etc/koha-conf.xml
+7. zebrasrv -c /usr/share/koha/etc/koha-conf.xml
-7. Browse to http://servername:8080/ and answer the questions
+8. Browse to http://servername:8080/ and answer the questions

 OR if you want to install all dependencies from CPAN and are root, you can replace steps 1-3 with "perl install-CPAN.pl" but this is non-standard and